Section 3000 Educational Program

 I. Purpose

 The Eastern North Carolina School for the Deaf (ENCSD) is committed to providing a safe, respectful, and secure online environment for all students.
-This policy establishes guidelines for internet safety, ethical digital behavior, and measures to prevent and respond to cyberbullying and harassment in compliance with federal and state laws, including NC DPI guidelines for the Children’s Internet Protection Act (CIPA).
+This policy establishes guidelines for internet safety, ethical digital behavior, and measures to prevent and respond to cyberbullying and harassment in compliance with federal and state laws, including G.S. § 115C-102.10 and the Children’s Internet Protection Act (CIPA).

 II.
 Definitions